robcrock/lift-logs/README.md

 [ ] Allow users to edit individual lifts
 [ ] Add random unicorns
 [ ] Add a cancel button to the drawer
-[ ] Reveal charts after 5 lifts have been logged
+[ ] Add a tooltip to the add log button